top of page

 choreographer/performer

-Meghan’s creative investigations explore the unexpected dancing body and representation of difference in the movement arts.
+Meghan’s creative investigations explore the unexpected dancing body and representation of difference and individuality in the movement arts.
 She embeds interdisciplinary inquiry within dance choreography and performance, however the human body and experience remain at the foreground of her work.
-Meghan’s creative work as an independent choreographer and performer has been supported by the Philadelphia Foundation, the nEW Festival, Dance Advance’s artists’ exchange in Singapore (administered by the Pew Charitable Trust), the Greater Columbus Arts Council, the Painted Bride Art Center, and Salty Creative, among others.
+Meghan’s creative work as an independent choreographer and performer has been supported by the Philadelphia Foundation, the nEW Festival, Dance Advance’s artists’ exchange in Singapore (administered by the Pew Charitable Trust), the Greater Columbus Arts Council, the Painted Bride Art Center, and Salty Creative, dancenow / now NYC, among others.
 Her past Double/Take Project, performed with artistic partner Karl Rogers, explored legibility of different bodies through the duet form with commissions by renowned choreographers, including Susan Hadley, Stephen Koester, Bebe Miller, Lisa Race, and Mariko Yamada.

 educator/advocate/scholar

-Currently serving as the Chair of the Dance Program at Westminster College, Meghan has enjoyed dance faculty positions at numerous colleges and festivals, including The Ohio State University, Princeton University, Temple University, the University of Utah, the Bates Dance Festival, the Now + Next Dance Mentoring Project, and BalletMet’s Summer Dance Intensive.
+Currently serving as the Chair of the Dance Program at Westminster University, Meghan has enjoyed dance faculty positions at numerous colleges and festivals, including The Ohio State University, Princeton University, Temple University, the University of Utah, the Bates Dance Festival, the Now + Next Dance Mentoring Project, and BalletMet’s Summer Dance Intensive.
 She was a pilot faculty member for Virginia Tanner’s LEADD program (Learning and Engaging through Arts Discipline and Development), providing longer-term immersive arts experiences for adults with disabilities, and also brings experience working in non-profit early intervention and mental health sectors.

 IMG_5821.JPG